gamunu/raspberry-pi-pico-rs/README.md

 ## Two Pico Board Setup

-If you haven’t setup your board for debugging yet, you can start
+If you haven’t set up your board for debugging yet, you can start
 here: https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#debugging-using-another-raspberry-pi-pico

 Make sure to download the picoprobe UF2 file from the link above and flash one of the Picos with this file.
 This will become your debug Pico.

-Also, see Apendix A of https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf for a diagram of how to wire your two Picos together for debugging.
+Also, see Appendix A of https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf for a diagram of how to wire your two Picos together for debugging.
 This is where you will be using the breadboard and wires.

 With a picoprobe debugger, we can use the Rust default output format binary (.ELF).
 To flash the.elf file onto the Pico,